Sage-Bionetworks/rocc-service/README.md

 ## Deploying using Docker

-1. Create the file that contains the future environment variables
+1. Create the file that contains the future environment variables.
+You can initially start the service using this configuration as-is.

-       cp .env.sample .env
+       cp .env.example .env

-2. Export the variables defined in *.env* to environment variables

-       export $(grep -v '^#' .env | xargs -d '\n')

-3. Start the Data Node API service
+2. Start the ROCC API service.
+Add the option `-d` or `--detach`to run in the background.

-       docker-compose up
+       docker-compose up --build

-4. Go to the API service documentation page <http://localhost:8080/api/v1/ui/>
+3. Go to the API service documentation page <http://localhost:8080/api/v1/ui/>
    to check that the API service is successfully running.

+To stop the API service, enter `Ctrl+C` followed by `docker-compose down`.
+If running in detached mode, you will only need to enter `docker-compose down`.

 ## Development environment

-1. Create the file that contains the future environment variables
+1. Create the file that contains the future environment variables.

-       cp .env.sample .env
+       cp .env.example .env

-2. Export the variables defined in *.env* to environment variables
+2. Export the variables defined in *.env* to environment variables.

        export $(grep -v '^#' .env | xargs -d '\n')

-3. Start the MongoDB instance defined in `docker-compose.yml`
+3. Start the MongoDB instance defined in `docker-compose.yml`.

-       docker-compose up db
+       docker-compose up -d db

 4. We recommend using a Conda environment to install and run the ROCC API service.

-       conda create --name rocc python=3.8.5
+       conda create --name rocc python=3.9.1
        conda activate rocc

-5. Install the dependancies and start the ROCC
+5. Install the dependancies and start the ROCC.

        cd server
-       pip install -r requirements.txt
+       pip install -e .
        python -m openapi_server

 6. Go to the API service documentation page <http://localhost:8080/api/v1/ui/>